kkj15dk/fungison/README.md

 # gff_to_genbank_edit
 depends on python, BioPython and bcbio-gff
-Can be installed by pip, thouhg: https://github.com/chapmanb/bcbb/issues/136
+Can be installed by pip, though: https://github.com/chapmanb/bcbb/issues/136

 # FAQ